fortran-lang/webpage/README.md

 ### Build fortran-lang.org site (Sphinx Version)

-This assumes that you already have a recent version of python For example on Ubuntu 20.04, do:
+This assumes that you already have a recent version of python.
+For example on Ubuntu 20.04, do:

 To install the dependencies of this project, use the command: